R3Conclave/conclave-samples/conclave-cloud-auction/README.md

 Each component is described below:

 ## Functions
-We will be writing our functions in ts.
+We will be writing our functions in typescript(.ts).
-We use web pack which is a static module bundler, and it will compiles the ts functions to a single JS file called the main.bundle.js.
+We use web pack which is a static module bundler, and it will compiles typescript(.ts) functions to a single javascript(.js) file called the main.bundle.js.
-The ``src/index.ts`` contains the code for all of the functions that we want to upload.
+The src/index.ts contains the code for all of the functions that we want to upload.

-Now for conclave cloud to be able to access these functions we will export them to a global object named ``cclexports``.
+Now for conclave cloud to be able to access these functions we will export them to a global object named cclexports.
 This is done by specifying cclexports in front of the lib parameter inside the output section in webpack.config.js.
-Ok so we now know where to write functions, how to export them.

-Let now see what my functions do.
 The addBid function takes a bid from the logged in user and sends it to a backend service.
 The backend service stores the bids against the logged in user.
 The calculateBidWinner function will hit the backend service, will calculate the bid with the highest amount and will return the auction bid winner.

 ## Backend
 The backend service needs to be available as a fixed IP on the internet so that this can be called by the function loaded inside conclave cloud.
 I have this service running as a spring boot application on my cloud.
 This service maintains the submitted bids by all the users in memory.
-So the data will be lost when you restart the service.
-This service can eventually be replaced by an actual database, which might be offered as a service by conclave cloud similar to conclave functions.
+The data will be lost when you restart the service.
+This service can eventually be replaced by an actual database, which might be offered as a service by conclave cloud similar to conclave functions in the future.

 ## Frontend
-Conclave cloud provides you with 2 client sdks - one which can be used by your web browser application to invoke functions deployed to conclave cloud.
+Conclave cloud provides you with 2 client sdks, one which can be used by your web browser application to invoke functions deployed to the conclave cloud.
+You can download the Conclave JS client SDK from here.
-The link to the JS client SDK can be found in this videos description.
 Once you have downloaded the JS client SDK, please add this as a dependency to this frontend module by pasting the path to the directory containing this sdk to the conclave-cloud-sdk param in the package.json file.
-Let’s see how can we invoke the uploaded functions using this sdk.
+Let's see how can we invoke the uploaded functions using this sdk.
 Take a look at the ccl.service.ts.
-By passing the project id and tenant id, you can get hold of the conclave object, and then can call the uploaded functions using the functions.call method, passing it the name of the functions, functions hash, and the input parameters.
+By passing the project-id and tenant-id, you can get hold of the conclave object, and then can call the uploaded functions by passing it the name of the functions, functions hash(SHA-256 of the entire function code), and the input parameters.
-We will talk about what is this function hash in a bit.

 ## CLI
 This demonstrates how the Conclave Cloud Kotlin/Java SDK can be used to interact with Conclave Functions.
 This is similar to the frontend module.
-First you need access to the conclave object, and then you can call the functions by passing in the input parameters.

 ## What is it that the client wants to achieve?